Fully Comprehensive Insurance

 As with any other kind of car insurance policy, the specifics of the cover will depend on the provider, so you should always read the small print to make sure that you’re getting exactly what you need.

 While it is a legal requirement to be insured to drive on UK roads, it is up to you as to what level of cover you get.
 Third party policies won’t cover the cost of repairing your own vehicle should you need after an accident.
 Fully comprehensive insurance offers the highest level of cover available, so will give you peace of mind knowing you’re financially protected should anything happen on the road.

 Strange as it may seem, fully comprehensive cover is not always more expensive than simple third-party cover.
 This is because of statistics that show that drivers most at risk of accident tend to opt to third party car insurance policies, driving costs up for this kind of cover as they continue to make claims.
 Therefore, it is important to shop around and not to assume that more cover automatically means more money.

 Younger drivers especially tend to find that fully comprehensive cover ends up the best option, not just in terms of value for money, but in terms of the cost outright.

-By far the most straightforward way to save though is, as always, to shop around.
+- Compare car insurance: By far the most straightforward way to save though is to shop around.
 Generally the best deals can be found online, and to avoid trawling though pages and pages of jargon-filled adverts and offers, you can use our free car insurance comparison service to find yourself the cheapest and most appropriate policy available.